China and the Roman Empire – Archeological Testimonials

 Christopoulos 2012 – Christopoulos L., Hellenes and Romans in Ancient China (240 BC – 1398 AD), Sino-Platonic Papers, 230, August, 2012.

-Erdenebaatar 2011 – Erdenebaatar D., A Glass Bowl, in: Eregzen 2011, 186-187.
+Erdenebaatar 2011 – Erdenebaatar D., A Glass Bowl, in: Eregzen, 2011, pp. 186-187.

 Erdenebaatar et al. 2011 – Erdenebaatar D. et al., Excavations of Satellite Burial 30.
 Tomb 1 Complex, Gol Mod 2 Necropolis, in: Brosseder U. & B. K. Miller, ed., Xiongnu.
-Archaeology: Multidisciplinary Perspectives of the First Steppe Empire in Inner Asia, Vor und Frühgeschichtliche Archäologie Rheinische Friedrich-Wilhelms-Universität, Bonn, 2011, 303-13.
+Archaeology: Multidisciplinary Perspectives of the First Steppe Empire in Inner Asia, Vor und Frühgeschichtliche Archäologie Rheinische Friedrich-Wilhelms-Universität, Bonn, 2011, pp. 303-13.

 Eregzen 2011 – Eregzen G., ed., Treasures of the Xiongnu.
 Culture of Xiongnu, the First Nomadic Empire in Mongolia, Institute of Archaeology Mongolian Academy of Sciences & National Museum of Mongolia, Ulaanbator, 2011.

-Falkenhausen 2000 – Falkenhausen, L. von, Die Seiden mit chinesischen Inschriften, in: Schmidt-Colinet et al. 2000, p.
-58–65.
+Falkenhausen 2000 – Falkenhausen, L. von, Die Seiden mit chinesischen Inschriften, in: Schmidt-Colinet et al., 2000, pp. 58–65.

 Ferguson & Keynes 1978 – Ferguson J. & Keynes M., China and Rome, in: Aufstieg und Niedergang der römischen Welt (ANRW) II, 9, 2.
-Principat, Walter de Gruyter, Berlin & New York, 1978, p.
-581-603.
+Principat, Walter de Gruyter, Berlin & New York, 1978, pp. 581-603.

-Fuxi 2009 – Fuxi G., The Silk Road and Ancient Chinese Glass, in: Fuxi, G., R. H. Brill & T. Shouyun, eds., Ancient Glas Research along the Silk Road, World Scientific, Singapore-Hackensack NJ-London, 2009, 41-108.
+Fuxi 2009 – Fuxi G., The Silk Road and Ancient Chinese Glass, in: Fuxi, G., R. H. Brill & T. Shouyun, eds., Ancient Glas Research along the Silk Road, World Scientific, Singapore-Hackensack NJ-London, 2009, pp. 41-108.

-Galli 2017 – Galli M., Beyond frontiers: Ancient Rome and the Eurasian trade networks, Journal of Eurasian Studies 8, 2017, p.
-3-9.
+Galli 2017 – Galli M., Beyond frontiers: Ancient Rome and the Eurasian trade networks, Journal of Eurasian Studies, 8, 2017, pp. 3-9.

-Graf 2018 – Graf D. F., The Silk Road between Syria and China, in: Wilson A. & A. Bowman, Trade, Commerce, and the State in the Roman World, Oxford Studies in Roman Economy, Oxford University Press, Oxford, p.
-443-529.
+Graf 2018 – Graf D. F., The Silk Road between Syria and China, in: Wilson A. & A. Bowman, Trade, Commerce, and the State in the Roman World, Oxford Studies in Roman Economy, Oxford University Press, Oxford, 2018, pp. 443-529.

-Heil & Schulz 2015 – Heil M. & R. Schulz, Who Was Maes Titianus?, Journal of Ancient Civilizations, 20, p.
-72-84.
+Heil & Schulz 2015 – Heil M. & R. Schulz, Who Was Maes Titianus?, Journal of Ancient Civilizations, 20, 2015, pp. 72-84.

 Hildebrandt & Gillis 2016a – Hildebrandt B. & Gillis C., eds., Silk.
 Trade and exchange along the Silk Roads between Rome and China in antiquity (Ancient textiles series, 29), Oxbow, Oxford, 2016.

-Hildebrandt 2016b – Hildebrandt B., Silk production and trade in the Roman Empire, in: Hildebrandt & Gillis 2016a, p.
-34-50.
+Hildebrandt 2016b – Hildebrandt B., Silk production and trade in the Roman Empire, in: Hildebrandt & Gillis 2016a, pp. 34-50.

 Hill 2009 – Hill J. E., Through the Jade Gate to Rome.
 A Study of the Silk Routes during the Later Han Dynasty 1st to 2nd Centuries CE.
 An annotated translation of the Chronicle on the ‘Western Regions from the Hou Hanshu, John E. Hill, Queensland, 2009.

-Hoppál 2011 – Hoppál K., The Roman Empire According to the Ancient Chinese Sources, Acta antiqua Academiae Scientiarum Hungaricae, 51, 2011, p.
-263–305.
+Hoppál 2011 – Hoppál K., The Roman Empire According to the Ancient Chinese Sources, Acta antiqua Academiae Scientiarum Hungaricae, 51, 2011, pp. 263–305.

 Hoppál 2015a – Hoppál K. A, Romai és a ‘Kinai Birodalom’ egymâsrol alkotott birodalomképének összehasonlito elemzése az irott forrâsok és a régészeti leletek tukrében, Ph.D.
 Eötvös Loránd University, Budapest, 2015.

 Hoppál 2015b – Hoppál K., Contextualizing the comparative perceptions of Rome and China through written sources and archeological data, Dissertationes Archaeologicae ex Instituto Archaeologico Universitatis de Rolando Eötvös noinatae, Ser.
-3 No. 3, 2015, p.
-85-301 [DOI: 10.17204/dissarch.2015.285].
+3, No. 3, 2015, pp. 85-301 [DOI: 10.17204/dissarch.2015.285].

-Juping 2014-2015 – Juping Y., Some clues of the hellenistic world and the Roman East hidden in China’s ”Early four historical books”, Talanta 46-47, 2014-15, p.
-121-143.
+Juping 2014-2015 – Juping Y., Some clues of the hellenistic world and the Roman East hidden in China’s ”Early four historical books”, Talanta, 46-47, 2014-15, pp. 121-143.

 Leslie & Gardiner 2006 – Leslie, D. D., & K. H. J. Gardiner, , The Roman empire in Chinese sources.
 Bardi, Rome, 2006.

 Li 2014 – Li L., On the Silver Multi-lobed Dou-Stemmed Bowl Unearthed from the Tomb of the Warring-States Period at Xixin – Also on the Similar Artifacts Unearthed in China (in Chinese, with English abstract).
 Published online in September 2014.
-DOI:10.13619/j.cnki.cn11-1532/k.2014.09.004
+[DOI:10.13619/j.cnki.cn11-1532/k.2014.09.004].

 Li 2015 – Li Q., Roman coins discovered in China and their research, Eirene.
-Studia Graeca et Latina, 51, 2015, p.
-279-299.
+Studia Graeca et Latina, 51, 2015, pp. 279-299.

 Lieu & Mikkelsen 2016 – Lieu S. & Mikkelsen G., eds., Between Rome and China: History, religions and material culture of the Silk Road.
 Silk Road Studies 18, Brepols, Begijnhof, 2016.

-Manning 2014 – Manning, J., At the Limits: Long-Distance Trade in the Time of Alexander the Great and the Hellenistic Kings, in: Mair, Hickman & Renfrew 2014, p.
-5-14
+Manning 2014 – Manning, J., At the Limits: Long-Distance Trade in the Time of Alexander the Great and the Hellenistic Kings, in: Mair, Hickman & Renfrew, 2014, pp. 5-14.

-Mair, Hickman & Renfrew 2014 – Mair, V. H. von, J. Hickman & C. Renfrew, eds., Reconfiguring the Silk Road: New Research on East-West Exchange in Antiquity, University of Pennsylvania Press, Philadelphia, 2014
+Mair, Hickman & Renfrew 2014 – Mair, V. H. von, J. Hickman & C. Renfrew, eds., Reconfiguring the Silk Road: New Research on East-West Exchange in Antiquity, University of Pennsylvania Press, Philadelphia, 2014.

 McLaughlin 2010 – McLaughlin R., Rome and the distant East.
-Trade routes to the ancient lands of Arabia, India and China, Continuum, London, 2010
+Trade routes to the ancient lands of Arabia, India and China, Continuum, London, 2010.

 McLaughlin 2016 – McLaughlin, R. The Roman Empire and the Silk Routes.
 The Ancient World Economy & the Empires of Parthia, Central Asia & Hand China, Pen & Sword, Barnsley, 2016.